hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

-****Through the follow sections, the aim is to list differences between Red and Rebol and to provide a way for the Rebol Guide examples to run correctly, if possible, when there is an issue in Rebol/Red compatibility.****
+****Throughout the following sections the aim is to list differences between Red and Rebol and to provide a way for Rebol Guide examples to run in Red when there is an issue in Rebol/Red compatibility.****

 __****Not all examples are run-able in the Rebol guide, even by Rebol.
 They are examples as in, 'For example', or